de4a-eu/ssi-authority-agent/README.md

 ## Set environment variables

-Before the deployment of SSI Authority Agent, the following environment variable must be set (path: agent/.env):
+Before the deployment of SSI Authority Agent, the following environment variable must be set (path: `v0.1/agent/.env`):

 -   DOMAIN=INSERT_PUBLIC_DOMAIN_HERE (replace INSERT_PUBLIC_DOMAIN_HERE with your host's public domain name)

 ## Make ports public

-The following ports must be open (public), so SSI Agents can communicate and exchange messages:
+The following ports must be open (public), so that SSI agents can communicate and exchange messages:

 -   8081/tcp